Baoneng Shenyang Global Financial Center

 Baoneng Shenyang Global Financial Center (沈阳宝能环球金融中心 (Shěnyáng Bǎonéng Huánqiú Jīnróng Zhōngxīn)) is an under construction high-rise development located in Shenyang, Liaoning, China.

 It consists of seven total buildings, with two being office buildings and the other five serving as apartment buildings.
 Although the residential towers were completed in 2018, the two office towers remain unfinished.
-Global Financial Center Tower 2, the 328 meter tower, is topped out at its full height and has been on-hold since 2022, but construction will resume in December 2025 and finish by 2027.
+Global Financial Center Tower 2, the 328-meter tower, is topped out at its full height and has been on-hold since 2022, but construction was resumed in December 2025 and will finish by 2027.
 The tallest building, the Global Financial Center Tower 1 is the building that has had the most difficulties out of the entire development.
 Originally planned to rise 568 m, construction reached nine floors, but was put on hold.
-Due to a ban in China on the construction of buildings over 500 meters (1,641 feet), the 568 meter design was abandoned and subsequently reduced in height to various heights before being scrapped entirely and completely redesigned.
+Due to a ban in China on the construction of buildings over 500 meters (1,641 feet), the 568-meter design was abandoned and subsequently reduced in height to various heights before being scrapped entirely and completely redesigned.
 The redesigned Tower 1 is now expected to be 388 m tall and its construction will finish in 2027.